Home | Disk Rotation | Moon Rotation | Libration

 The standard interpretation says yes.
 This site shows that this interpretation contradicts Euclidean geometry.

-FAQ2 Shall we eradicate SM (spinning Moon) if we opt for NSM (non-spinning Moon)?
+FAQ2 — Shall we eradicate SM if we opt for NSM?

 This is usually explained by Moon rotation on itself.
-This explanation is examined in S4C of the article Moon Rotation.
+This explanation is examined in S4B.

 Gilbert Vidal — retired engineer (France)